c-marc/countdown-reacteur/README.md

 - for code review and help
 - for contribution
-- if you're interested in using it, I can work on it a little bit more and make it a real project with package.json, favicon, more code doc, and all those things
+- if you're interested in using it, I can work on it a little bit more and make it a real project with package.json, favicon, more complete code doc, and all those things
-- if you think that would be good learning material, I can try to draft a markdown explaining a little bit better what's in the project
+- if you think that would be good learning material, I can try to draft a markdown explaining a little bit better what's in the project on a coding perspective.

 Thanks !